 Emergency Tax Code

 If HMRC doesn’t have up-to-date details of your income, then they might apply the emergency tax code temporarily.

 HMRC can also place an emergency tax code on you if you start taking the taxable 75% of your pension.
-It may ultimately result in an overpayment of income tax on your retirement – you can always claim it back from HMRC.
+It may ultimately result in an overpayment of income tax on your retirement – you can always claim it back from HMRC1.

 A pension fund is a financial plan that helps you invest your retirement savings, including your employer contributions and the tax relief you earn on your savings.

 A fund manager manages pension funds, or as commonly referred to, a money manager.
 Pension fund managers make specific investment decisions about your pension pot within the fund.
 They help you determine the firms you can invest in and where these investments are located globally.